Qihuo: Later history

 From hereafter, the Qihuo became less active but continued to make sporadic appearances in history as they maintained their presence in Hebei and Henan for roughly a century.
 In 349, the Qihuo in Guangzong gave protection to the Later Zhao dynasty's Minister of Works, Li Nong who was attacked by the Zhao's imperial army.
+(Note: A civil war broke out in Later Zhao after Shi Hu's death.)
 Ran Min, the founder of the Ran Wei who brought upon Later Zhao's demise, was a descendant of the Qihuo, as his father, Ran Zhan was once a subordinate under Chen Chuan.

-In 354, Guo Chang (郭敞) and other Qihuo generals north of the Yangzi river rebelled against Jin, capturing the Interior Minister of Chenliu, Liu Shi (劉仕) and surrendering the commandery to the Qiang warlord, Yao Xiang.
+In c.June 354, (Note: The 5th month of the 10th year of the Yong'he era of the reign of Emperor Mu of Jin corresponds to 7 Jun to 6 Jul 354 in the Julian calendar.)
+Guo Chang (郭敞) (Note: In Zizhi Tongjian, Guo Chang was identified as a refugee from Jiangxi.) and other Qihuo generals north of the Yangzi river rebelled against Jin, capturing the Interior Minister of Chenliu, Liu Shi (劉仕) and surrendering the commandery to the Qiang warlord, Yao Xiang.

 During the reign of Fu Jian of the Former Qin dynasty (357–385), one member of the Qihuo, Xia Mo (夏默), was appointed as the Gentleman of the Left Garrison.

 In 370, there were several hundred Qihuo soldiers under the Jin general, Yuan Zhen when he rebelled at Shouchun, but after the rebellion's defeat in 371, the Jin commander, Huan Wen had them all executed.

 In 386, a Qihuo general in Henan, Huang Huai (黃淮), proclaimed himself Inspector of Bing province and allied with the Dingling rebel, Zhai Liao to attack Changshe (長社; present-day Changge, Henan) with thousands of people.
 However, he was defeated and killed by Jin forces.

 The Qihuo's last appearance in history was in 419.
 When many of the imperial Jin family fled to the south of the Yellow River, the general, Shao Ping (邵平) led more than a thousand Qihuo soldiers from Bing province to welcome Sima Wenrong (司馬文榮) at the south of Jinyong (金鏞; northwest of Luoyang, Henan).
 After Wenrong was assassinated by a relative, Sima Shunming (司馬順明), who occupied Lingyun Terrace (陵雲台) west of Luoyang, Shao Ping acclaimed Shunming as the new leader.
 Shunming later surrendered to the Northern Wei dynasty.